 Increase in age-related disabilities and chronic medical conditions is putting huge pressure on national health expenditures worldwide.
-The US spends \$2.3 trillion, or 16% of

-$^{^{\}ddagger}$ This submission is an extended version of a paper presented at the IEEE International Conference on Sensing, Communication, and Networking (SECON), Seoul, June, 2012 its GDP, on healthcare, and these costs are projected to rise steeply in coming years.
-A promising approach to dramatically cut costs is the emerging paradigm of mobilehealth, which consists of bodyworn wireless sensor nodes that interface with handheld devices (such as smartphones and tablets), enabling cloud-based continuous monitoring (and possible treatment) of patients in their homes.
-Wearable platforms have recently begun to appear for personalized healthcare: the Sensium Digital Plaster [26] is a bodyworn wireless solution that monitors a subject's ECG, temperature, and movement.
-Efforts are underway to develop sensor devices that interact with the iPhone and iPad [2] and Android devices [12].
-ABI research predicts 59 million wearable home health devices will be in use by 2014 [24].
+The US spends \$2.3 trillion, or 16% of its GDP, on healthcare, and these costs are projected to rise steeply in coming years.
+A promising approach to dramatically cut costs is the emerging paradigm of mobilehealth, which consists of bodyworn wireless sensor nodes that interface with handheld devices, enabling continuous monitoring (and possible treatment) of patients in their homes.
+Wearable platforms have recently begun to appear for personalized healthcare: the Sensium Digital Plaster [1] is a bodyworn wireless solution that monitors a subject's ECG, temperature, and movement.
+Efforts are underway to develop sensor devices that interact with the iPhone and iPad [2] and Android devices [3].
+ABI research predicts 59 million wearable home health devices will be in use by 2014 [4].